spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/permissions.md

 ## Components and Resource Keys

-The following table lists the availabe Palette components, their corresponding resource key and the applicable Role scopes you can assign permissions to.
+The following table lists the available Palette components, their corresponding resource key and the applicable Role scopes you can assign permissions to.

 | Component            | Resource Key         | Tenant Role Scope | Project Role Scope | Resource Role Scope | Description                                                                        |